-Additionally, we have reached an agreement with Delmarva Power and Light Company that demonstrates our commitment to working with our customers to resolve their concerns and shows how accommodations reached through business negotiations can benefit both the railroad and the customer.
+Additionally, we have reached an agreement with Delmarva Power and Light concerns and shows how accommodations reached through business negotiations can benefit both the railroad and the customer.
 Under the agreement, Delmarva, which has two plants in Delaware that will be solely served by NS following the Transaction, will be able to continue to economically access coal originating on CSX.
-A similar arrangement with the Ohio Valley Coal Company, a coal producer that will be located on the NS system post-Transaction, will allow that company to continue to economically market its coal even though it will ship coal to CSX customers via NS-CSX joint-line service, as opposed to its current Conrail single-line service.
+A similar arrangement with the it will ship coal to CSX customers via NS-CSX joint-line service, as opposed to its current Conrail single-line service.
 Both Delmarva and Ohio Valley Coal now support the proposed Transaction.